-10. Polynesian Cultural Center
+11. Polynesian Cultural Center

 12. Trip to Hana Highway

-13. Hanauma Bay
+15. Hanauma Bay

-Designated as a nature reserve, its water clarity and landscape beauty ranked first in the 2016 US Best Beach Survey.
+Its water clarity and landscape beauty ranked first in the 2016 US Best Beach Survey.
 The waves are calm, and colorful tropical fish are swimming even in shallow water, so even small children can enjoy snorkeling with confidence.
 Although it is a beach that requires an admission fee, it is also recommended for families with children as there is an education center where you can learn a lot.

 Of course, there are dozens of other important tourist attractions in Hawaii, perhaps even more beautiful than those listed here.
 However, these are certainly among the most famous Hawaii attractions.